MacArthur, Douglas A. (1880-1964)

 MacArthur was incredibly egotistical and an erratic if sometimes brilliant strategist.
 He frequently ignored signals intelligence in favor of his own intuition, and on several occasions badly underestimated enemy strength.
 Hastings (2007) says of him that "He made no jokes and possessed no small talk, though he would occasionally talk baseball to enlisted men, in attempts to deceive them that he was human."
 His monumental tomb at Norfolk, Virginia, describes him as the “Defender of Australia, Liberator of the Philippines, Conqueror of Japan,” which is taking rather a lot of credit to himself.
 Though usually thought of as a political conservative, a close examination of MacArthur’s record reveals an opportunist lacking in any real political convictions.
 His reputation as a conservative may be a consequence of his intense dislike for successive Democratic presidents as well as his unsuccessful postwar campaign for the Republican nomination for president.

 MacArthur’s egotism and grandiloquence played surprisingly well with the Japanese during the postwar Allied occupation.
 He was able to maintain order, and he forced democratic reforms on Japan that would transform Japanese society.
-On the other hand, he decided very early on that the Emperor was much too useful to be tried as a war criminal, and as a result the Tokyo war crimes trials were a travesty of justice, contrasting sharply with the Nuremberg proceedings.
+On the other hand, he decided very early on that the Emperor was much too useful to be tried as a war criminal, and as a result the Tokyo war crimes trials were highly flawed in comparison with the Nuremberg proceedings.
+MacArthur's policies during the occupation often reflected a desire to play to voters in the United States, but the result was a surprisingly successful balance between the "stumble" views of former ambassador Joseph Grew, who believed the ultranationalism of the war years was an aberration driven by the Depression, and the "root" views of Dean Acheson, who regarded Japanese ultranationalism as deeply rooted in Japanese culture.

 Service record